Inference-Time Search Using Side Information for Diffusion-Based Image Reconstruction: Introduction

 \section{Introduction}

-Diffusion models \citep{ho2020ddpm, song2021scorebased} have demonstrated remarkable success in generative tasks across various fields like text-to-image synthesis \citep{rombach2022stablediffusion}, protein sequence \citep{wu2024protein}, video \citep{ho2022imagen_video}, audio \citep{kong2021diffwave}, and language modeling \citep{austin2021d3pm, sahoo2024maskeddiff}.
-Aside from generation, these models have also shown great promise in \textit{solving inverse problems}, where the goal is to reconstruct an image from partial or noisy observations \citep{chung2023dps, song2023pseudoinverseguided, rout2023psld, song2024harddataconsistency, he2024mpgd, ye2024tfg, zhang2024daps}.
-Inverse problems differ fundamentally from standard generative tasks (e.g., text-to-image synthesis, personalized editing, style transfer): whereas those tasks are often judged subjectively, inverse problems have a precise objective, to recover a specific ground-truth signal from incomplete measurements.
-Consequently, fidelity to the ground truth and rigorous quantitative evaluation are critical.
+Diffusion models \citep{ho2020ddpm, song2021scorebased} have shown remarkable success in diverse generative tasks like text-to-image synthesis \citep{rombach2022stablediffusion}, protein generation \citep{wu2024protein}, video \citep{ho2022imagen_video}, audio \citep{kong2021diffwave}, and language modeling \citep{sahoo2024maskeddiff}.
+Beyond generation, these models have shown great promise in \textbf{solving inverse problems}, where the goal is to reconstruct an image from partial or noisy observations \citep{chung2023dps, daras2024survey}.
+A key distinction is that unlike many generative tasks (e.g., text-to-image synthesis, personalized editing, style transfer), which are often judged subjectively, inverse problems have a precise objective: to recover the ground-truth signal from incomplete measurements.

-When the observation is heavily degraded, the inverse problem becomes highly ill-posed as many distinct signals can explain the data almost equally well.
-In this regime, unconstrained posterior sampling rarely recovers the ground truth; it tends instead to produce diverse yet semantically inconsistent reconstructions.
-A practical solution is to incorporate \textbf{side information}, auxiliary measurements correlated with the target signal, to constrain the solution space and steer the reconstruction toward faithful outcomes.
-This idea is well established in the classical signal processing literature, where certain structural or encoded properties are used to guide the iterative algorithms that solve the inverse problem \citep{joens2009localminimax, chun2012nonlocalmeans, oymak2013simple, ehrhardt2014jointmrirecon, mota2017cswithprior, hyder2019fourierphasewithsi}.
-In medical imaging, leveraging complementary measurements or modalities, such as multiple MRI contrasts, multimodal microscopy, or RGB guidance for NIR imaging, has been shown to substantially improve quality \citep{atalik2025mriwithsideinfo, tsiligianni2019sparselinwithsideinfo}.
+When the observation is heavily degraded, the inverse problem becomes highly ill-posed as many reconstructions can explain the measurements almost equally well.
+In this regime, unconstrained posterior sampling rarely recovers the ground truth.
+A practical solution is to incorporate \textbf{side information}, defined as auxiliary measurements perceptually related to the target signal, to constrain the solution space and guide reconstruction.
+This idea is well established in classical signal processing, where structural or encoded properties are used to guide the iterative algorithms that solve the inverse problem \citep{joens2009localminimax, chun2012nonlocalmeans, oymak2013simple, ehrhardt2014jointmrirecon, mota2017cswithprior, hyder2019fourierphasewithsi}.
+In medical imaging, complementary measurements or modalities, such as multiple MRI contrasts, multimodal microscopy, or RGB guidance for NIR imaging, have been shown to substantially improve quality \citep{atalik2025mriwithsideinfo, tsiligianni2019sparselinwithsideinfo}.